adithyanotfound/Investrix/README.md

 4. **Bidding System**: Investors place bids on SMEs they are interested in funding.
 5. **Document Verification**: SMEs upload documents, which are verified using Gemini AI.
 6. **Funding & Transactions**: Approved transactions are recorded on the Aptos blockchain.

-## Contributing
-1. Fork the repository.
-2. Create a new branch (`feature-branch`).
-3. Commit your changes.
-4. Push to the branch and create a PR.

-## Contact
-For support, contact: `your-email@example.com`